gmuinos/gmuinos.github.io/projects/20260517SyrahAndBoar/index.md

 ## Main

-Boar stew with polenta and asparagus
+Wild boar stew with polenta and asparagus

 > Sangiovese, ***Syrah***, and Bourdeaux